Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Your babysitter will have to leave quickly in an emergency situation, along with your kids and pets.
 Your babysitter should have a fire escape route map so they're aware of all possible exits from your house.
 Especially in case one of them gets blocked off.

-Include other details on your map like the location of fire extinguishers, smoke detectors, first aid kits, and flashlights.
-As well as your circuit breaker and water shutoff.
+Include other details on your map like the location of fire extinguishers, smoke detectors, first aid kits, flashlights, circuit breaker and water shutoff.

 Outline basic medical information about your child that your babysitter might need to know.